EvanDaley/webcam-posture-tracker/README.md

 Ideally, you want it from the side and like 8-10 feet away.
 ![Side View](side-view.png)

-Once I get the alerting/reporting apps up and running, you'll be able to use the `webcam-posture-tracker` app on your phone/whatever and view your live data on a desktop/laptop seperately.
+Once I get the backend stuff set up (probably next weekend), you'll be able to use multiple devices (1 for tracking, 1 to view metrics or receive alerts).
 ![diagram](humanoid_2.png)

 ## Run locally